auth0/rules/rules/pusher.md

 categories:
 - webhook
 ---
-## Obtains a Pusher token for subscribing/publishing to priovate channels
+## Obtains a Pusher token for subscribing/publishing to private channels

 This rule will generate a [pusher.com] token that can be used to send and receive messages from private channels.
 See [a complete example here](https://github.com/auth0/auth0-pusher).